yuensiangang/yuensiangang.github.io/index.md

 ## We design and validate new ways to measure learning and health

-**ATLAS** (Assessment Technologies for Learning & Affective Science) Group builds behavioural and digital instruments and validates them so they can guide decisions in clinics, classrooms and policy.
+**ATLAS Group** (Assessment Technologies for Learning & Affective Science) builds behavioural and digital instruments and validates them so they can guide decisions in clinics, classrooms and policy.

 - Explore our [Research](research.md)
 - See our [Instruments](instruments.md)